 This collaborative initiative began by partnering with Preserve Rhode Island on an island-wide survey completed in 2017.
 The survey served as a crucial step to inform future preservation projects, by developing an inventory of important and threatened resources on Aquidneck Island.

 Among the resources identified, two harkened back to Aquidneck Island's agricultural past, historic stone walls and barns.
 Aquidneck Island stone walls and barns are important tangible links to the Island’s history.
 The preservation of these resources is essential to Aquidneck Island’s sense of place and historic character.
 In an effort to preserve these historic resources, The Preservation Society and Preserve Rhode Island have launched a new pilot study.
 This study will be a collaborative effort to prevent the loss of Aquidneck Island's historic character through stone wall restorations and barn assessments.
+Download the report to learn more about Aquidneck Island's agricultural history.

 To learn more visit Aquidneck Stone Wall Initiative.